 Fly-ash is the particulate by-product of fossil-fuel combustion and is emitted with flue-gases into the atmosphere.
 The scale of emissions is vast and the distinctive morphology of these particles means that they are unambiguous indicators of contamination from these sources.
 This talk will describe the use of these particles as indicators of fossil-fuel derived contamination, both spatially and temporally and how they have been employed in the acid rain debate, as proxies for other pollutants and more recently as a potential marker for the Anthropocene.

-Title TBC (earth observation and plant conservation) - Dr Doreen Boyd, University of Nottingham
+Earth Observation for Good (#EO4Good)? - Dr Doreen Boyd, University of Nottingham

 - 6 March 2019, 1.00pm-2.00pm, F75a Bennett Building (Geography)

 In 2015, member countries of the United Nations adopted the 17 Sustainable Development Goals (SDGs) at the Sustainable Development Summit in New York.
 These global goals have 169 targets and 232 indicators that are based on the three pillars of sustainable development: economic, social, and environmental.
 Substantial challenges remain in obtaining data of the required quality to address these goals, especially in developing countries, given the often limited resources available.
 This seminar will showcase a number of on-going projects that demonstrate the important contribution that EO makes towards populating a wide diversity of the SDG indicators.
 A plethora of EO data types (from satellite to “drones”), methodologies (e.g., citizen science to Artificial Intelligence) and engagement will be discussed.
 Come along and find out how the wetlands of Mexico, forests of Borneo, modern slaves of south Asia have benefited from EO and the unexpected discoveries made along the way.
 As EO technology evolves and the data become more open, #EO4Good is a term I will advocate.